m-kordi/Speedy/README.md

 # Speedy
-Speedy is a website to learn touch typing for free
+Speedy is a website to learn touch typing for free.